TheProjectsGuy/MLHub/docs/models/lenet.rst

 :math:`e^{-y_i}` value (and the lower is the loss).

 The two terms ensure that the correct label is pushed down (lower value output) and the incorrect label is pushed up (higher value output).
+This is implemented in the :py:class:`TrainingLoss <mlhub.lenet.train.TrainingLoss>` class.

 Training
 ---------